bilde2910/Hauk/README.md

 ## System Requirements

-- Web server running LEMP or LAMP
+- Web server running PHP and Memcached or Redis
-- PHP Memcached or Memcache extension installed on websever.
+- PHP `memcached`, `memcache` or `redis` extension installed on the web server.
 - Android 6 or above to run the [companion Android app](https://f-droid.org/packages/info.varden.hauk/).

 ## Installation instructions